run-z/rollup-plugin-unbundle/README.md

       These can be package names, even though they are not necessarily listed in `package.json`.

-      If you provide a function instead, make sure it returns `null` or `undefined` to allow plugin to decide.
+      If you provide a function instead, make it return `null` or `undefined` to allow the plugin to decide.
     */
   ],
   output: {